MicrosoftDocs/fabric-docs/docs/data-engineering/native-execution-engine-overview.md

 ### Fallback Mechanism

-It’s important to be aware that in some instances, the Native Execution Engine may not be able to execute a query due to reasons such as unsupported features.
+Note that in some instances, the Native Execution Engine may not be able to execute a query due to reasons such as unsupported features.
 In these cases, the operation fallbacks to the traditional Spark engine.
-This fallback mechanism ensures that there is no interruption to your workflow.
+This fallback mechanism ensures that there's no interruption to your workflow.

 :::image type="content" source="media\native\fallback.jpg" alt-text="Screenshot showcasing the fallback mechanism." lightbox="media\native\fallback.jpg":::